Atlético Bucaramanga: History

 Their first victory came on June 19, when they defeated Boca Juniors de Cali 2–1.
 The club ultimately finished the season in tenth place out of 12 teams.

 Like many other Colombian clubs, Atlético Bucaramanga took advantage of the El Dorado period to sign a host of foreign players.
 Specifically, in 1950 they signed four Argentine players, a group collectively known as the "Four Musketeers".
 They were Antonio "Toto" Bernasconi (half-back), Norberto Juan Peluffo (center-half), Aristóbulo Deambrosi (right winger) and José Cayetano Fraccione (goalkeeper), nicknamed "the Flying Fish".
 This was just the beginning of the club's aggressive pursuit of foreign players, including the signing of Costa Rican forward José Joaquín "El Quincho" Quiroz.
 Quiroz in particular was known for his spectacular goals.
 With that group in place, the club managed a sixth-place finish in 1950.
 The period of success did not last.
 Bucaramanga had overspent during El Dorado, and the crunch quickly followed.
-By 1953, the club was dead last and in 1954 was out of the league entirely.
+By 1953, the club finished last and in 1954 was out of the league entirely.
 However, the club did not disappear.
 They rebuilt, and in 1956 made it back to the league.

 Not only that, their connection to Argentina remained intact.
 The manager responsible for that rebuild, Felipe "Judio" Stemberg, was Argentine, and he brought a number of his countrymen into the side.
 The most important of those acquisitions was José Américo Montanini, a former striker for River Plate.
 He arrived at Bucaramanga in 1956, playing for them from 1956 to 1961 and from 1964 to 1968.
 Montanini's most successful season was the 1958 one, when he led the league in scoring with 36 goals.
 The club also enjoyed their most successful season yet, finishing third behind champions Santa Fe and runners-up Millonarios.

 1960 should have been remembered as an even more glorious season.
 With Montanini and José Giarrizzo (another Argentinian) leading the attack, the club had a real shot at its first-ever championship.
 Just three matches remained when the club set out for Bogotá to face the league leaders, Santa Fe.
 However, the match was a disaster; Santa Fe romped to a 5–1 win, humiliating a Bucaramanga club that looked completely outmatched.
 Rather than winning the championship, the club finished in a disappointing third place.
 Much of the blame was put on manager Juan Barbieri, who was literally run out of town during the offseason.